emdgroup/foundry-dev-tools/docs/configuration.md

 ctx = FoundryContext(config=Config(debug=True))
 ```
 ### Configuration for Transforms

+If you want to use Foundry DevTools inside a Transform running on Foundry, you can set the configuration like this:

+1. Authenticate via the auth header from External Systems
 ```python
 # from pyspark.sql import functions as F
 from transforms.api import transform, Output